Mawlid in Algeria: Public holiday

 The celebration of Mawlid Day in Algeria is part of the feasts and public holidays which are the set of religious and civil holidays which are legally defined by law.

 Indeed, the independent Algerian state has codified a count of twelve public holidays (religious and civil holidays) legally defined by the Algerian constitution.

 These public holidays, including Mawlid, were included in Law No. 63/278 of 26 July 1963, amended and supplemented by Ordinances No. 66/153 and No. 68/1491.

 The fact that in Algeria the day of Mawlid is considered a public holiday shows the importance of this holiday for Algerians, because not all Muslim countries grant a public holiday for this holiday.

 Celebration day

 The feast of Mawlid, like other Muslim festivals, is celebrated according to the Hijri calendar which differs from year to year, according to a sliding mode of eleven days, and therefore according to the local phenomena of the different lunar phases, hence dates which vary from year to year.

-Zawiyas and spirituality

-On the religious and spiritual level, in addition to the joy observed on the day of Mawlid, and even several days before and more than seven next days, mosques and zawiyas welcome many faithful and murids who have come to fulfill the dhikr of God (Allah) Almighty.

-This is how Algerian Muslims therefore consider Mawlid to be a dedicated and memorable day of conviviality climate and therefore complete the joy and take the meal with the family.

-On the occasion of each Mawlid celebrated, religious conferences are organized and focus on the interior and spiritual dimension of Prophet Muhammad, may salvation be upon him.

-This event is marked by dhikr, salah and tilawa of the Quran in choir by the Imams and the Talibes in the presence of guests from several regions to attend in a mystical, pious and spiritual atmosphere, marked by a large number of faithful and murids.

-Imams intervene to recall the values of Islam through the path of the Prophet Muhammad, in order to resuscitate the spirit and the millennial values defended over the ages by thinkers, sheikhs and scholars for the preservation of the identity of the personality of the Algerian people.

-These conferences are still continuing for the attention of citizens, and are punctuated by competitions of tarteel of the Quran are organized at the level of several mosques in each wilaya through a special program set up for talented learners, qaris and hafiz on techniques of the Quran recitation.